List of One Piece characters: Kingdom of Alabasta

-The Alabasta Kingdom (アラバスタ王国, Arabasuta Oukoku) is a desert climate-type Summer Island in the Grand Line.
+The Alabasta Kingdom (アラバスタ王国, Arabasuta Oukoku) (Note: Often also spelled as Arabasta; also named as Alabaster in the English dub of One Piece: Unlimited Adventure.) is a desert climate-type Summer Island in the Grand Line.
 The Straw Hats have been welcomed here because they helped to save the kingdom.

+The environment and culture of the kingdom are mainly inspired by Egypt.